SanielX/Microscenes/README.md

 * Actions
 * Preconditions

-The main difference is how they are executed, which is explained in next picture.
+The main difference is how they are executed, which is explained in the next picture.

 ![](Git/Rules.png)
 ![](Git/Mixing.png)

 ## Creating graph
 Just add Microscene component to any GameObject and open graph using corresposing button.
 You can also open editor window from `Window/Microscene Graph Editor` menu.
 This window will automatically find Microscene component in your selection and regenerate graph.
-You can lock window if you don't want selection change to change graph.
+You can lock the window if you don't want selection change to change graph.
 Graph is saved along with the scene, when you change target object or when closing window.

 ![](Git/EditorWindow.png)